libreofficeid/louca-site/contents/call-for-paper.md

 - LibreOffice Interoperability & Open Document Format

 #### Ubuntu Track
-- Ubuntu Desktop
+- Desktop and WSL
-- Ubuntu Cloud and Infrastructure
+- Cloud and Infrastructure
-- Ubuntu Localizations, Internationalizations, and Accessibility
+- Localizations and Accessibility
-- Ubuntu IoT, Embedded, Robotics, Appliances
-- Ubuntu Packaging
-- Ubuntu Documentations, QA and Bug triage
+- Documentations and QA
-- Ubuntu Security, Compliance and Kernel
+- Security and Compliance
-- Data and AI: Ubuntu for Data Science, Data Engineering, AI and ML workloads
+- Data, AI and ML
-- Ubuntu Content and Design
+- Content and Design
+- Community
-- Ubuntu Community, Diversity, Local Outreach and Social Context
+- Devices and IoT
-- Ubuntu Windows Subsystem for Linux(WSL)

 ### What should you consider before submitting proposal?
 - This is LibreOffice and Ubuntu events.
 Both related topics will get much higher priority.